daronphang/programming-resources/architectures/software/domain-driven/domain-model/domain-event.md

 For synchronous messaging across disconnected aggregates, domain events are a great way to **ensure aggregate root consistency across the entire model**.

+### Fully encapsulated domain model

+To achieve a fully encapsulated domain model, domain events should be handled within the same transaction scope and in-memory.
+This prevents inconsistent data between local domain and published events, should the former fail during a transaction.

 ### Domain event vs messaging-style events

 Both are similar but with one important difference.
 With message brokers, a message is sent asynchronously and communicated across processes and machines.
 This is useful for integrating multiple Bounded Contexts, microservices, or even different applications.